Tollii/Instagram-hashtag-liker/README.md

 # Instagram-hashtag-liker
-Goes through a hashtag and likes all posts
+Goes through a hashtag and likes all posts.
 Might get you banned idk, be careful

 (Requires firefox, geckodriver, ruby and maybe python(?))